Tony071101/ChibiBattle/README.md

 # ChibiBattle
-First 3D game project currently under development,
+First 3D game project currently under development.
 # - Gameplay:
 Like Vampire Survivor, but in 3D!
 Have 2 gamemode: Endless mode, and Level mode.